 In addition to established scientists, PhD students and other early career researchers are welcome to submit abstracts to present their research at the conference.
 Further, the EGU encourages undergraduate and master students to submit abstracts on their dissertations or final-year projects.

 The EGU recognises that there are many outstanding students who would benefit from attending and presenting at the General Assembly and, therefore, provides a discounted registration rate to this group.
 Interested undergraduates can apply to present a poster, talk or PICO presentation on research undertaken in a laboratory setting, on a mapping or field project they’ve been involved in during their degrees, or any other research project of relevance.

-Browse through the EGU 2019 sessions.
-Clicking on ‘Please select’ will allow you to search for sessions by programme groups and submit your abstract to the relevant session either as plain text, LaTeX, or a MS Word document.
-Further guidelines on how to submit an abstract are available on the EGU 2019 website.
+To start the abstract submission process, first browse through the EGU 2020 sessions to find the best fit for your research.
+Clicking on ‘Please select’ will allow you to search for sessions by programme groups and submit your abstract to the relevant session.

-EGU 2019 will take place from 7 to 12 April 2019 in Vienna, Austria.
-For more information on the General Assembly, see the EGU 2019 website and follow us on Twitter (#EGU19 is the official conference hashtag) and Facebook.
+EGU 2020 will take place from 3 to 8 May 2020 in Vienna, Austria.
+For more information on the General Assembly, see the EGU 2020 website and follow us on Twitter (#EGU20 is the official conference hashtag) and Facebook.